fubark/cyber/docs/docs.md

 Later, we'll see that this same concept also applies to [shared ownership](#shared-ownership).

 ### Copy semantics.
-By default, values are passed around by copying (shallow copying), but now all values can perform a copy.
+By default, values are passed around by copying (shallow copying), but not all values can perform a copy.

 A primitive, such as an integer, can always be copied:
 ```cy